 mental health (RMN) and general nursing (RGN), Joe accepts referrals from hospitals, nursing and rest homes, hospices, community homes and private individuals.

-Following a long career in the NHS he is superbly placed to bring his skills to foot care.
+Following a long career in the National Health Service he is superbly placed to bring his skills to foot care.

-He treats all common foot problems and provides thorough and unhurried treatment.
+He treats all common foot problems and is known for providing thorough and unhurried treatment.

-*The foot is a comlicated arrangement of arches, bones, ligaments, muscles, tendons, bllod vessels and nerves
+*The foot is a complicated arrangement of arches, bones, ligaments, muscles, tendons, blood vessels and nerves

 *It supports great weights which takes us through an average of 18,000 steps each day